-The verdant limestone stacks of Ha Long Bay and the bustling streets of Hanoi are well established (and essential) stops along Vietnam’s tourist trail.
+The verdant limestone stacks of Ha Long Bay Dropdown content and the bustling streets of Hanoi Dropdown content are well established (and essential) stops along Vietnam Dropdown content’s tourist trail.
 But the traveller who ventures beyond the hotspots will be rewarded with secluded bays, picturesque villages and delicious farm-to-fork food.
 Here are seven places to visit in Vietnam for an adventure off the beaten track.
 Along the way, don't miss out on Vietnamese foods you need to try Dropdown content.

 More and more tour companies are now offering trips to Bai Tu Long (“Children of the Dragon”).
 Or, if you want to go it alone, you can take the ferry to remote Quan Lan Island – the slow boat from Cai Rong has the best views.